 The ABI Endowment Fund was created in 1989 to provide resources for research and education.

-Almost 6,500 ABI members have made contributions to the Endowment.
+Over 7,000 ABI members have made contributions to the Endowment.
 Contributors are acknowledged in the ABI Journal, Web site and Membership Directory.

 Significant donors are also acknowledged at major ABI meetings.
 Members who contribute at or above the Benefactor ($5,000 and up) who are attending the Annual Spring Meeting are invited to a special event and other exclusive gatherings during the year.